rexrainbow/phaser3-rex-notes/docs/docs/gashaponplugin.md

 ## Introduction

 Pick random item from box.

-Author: Rex
+- Author: Rex

-## Dependence

-A plugin of scene.
+- A plugin of scene

 ## Source code